OnnoGabriel/wordpress-load-webcomponents/readme.txt

 == Screenshots ==

-1. Settings page, where identifiers and URLs of web components or javascript libraries are defined.
+1. Settings page, where identifiers and URLs of web components or JavaScript libraries are defined.

 == Changelog ==

+= 0.1.1 =
+* Typos and update of Readme file

 = 0.1.0 =
 * Initial release.

 == Upgrade Notice ==

+= 0.1.1 =
+* Typos and update of Readme file

 = 0.1.0 =
 * Initial release.